 Rue Goujon, 17 is the place where Pret à Porter garments are produced every day by the meticulous so-called Petit Mains, the dressmakers of Dior.
 The place got entirely renovated in 2015 by Barbarito and Bancel Parisian studio, and the intervention consisted in re-organising the spaces and also the light, in order to meet the particular needs of the sewing craftsmanship.

-The artificial lighting had to ensure high quality colour rendition, when in absence of daylight, and necessary illuminance levels for comfort when performing such demanding visual tasks as hand-sewing, confronting materials colours or inserting the famously praised details in the garments and accessories of the French Maison.
+The artificial light had to ensure high quality colour rendition, when in absence of daylight, and necessary illuminance levels for comfort when performing such demanding visual tasks as hand-sewing, confronting materials colours or inserting the famously praised details in the garments and accessories of the French Maison.

 A blend and balance of daylight and artificial light together with architectural details resulted in a high standards workspace, with all auxillary spaces properly illuminated, together with a Representation Dior landmark spaces, for client meetings or presentations of the collections.